 On top of that, the first ad uses many Google Adwords extensions, such as additional Site Links (that would be the four other links below the descriptions), which take more space in the SERPs (Search Engine Results Page) meaning anyone searching will see it and most likely click it.
-It has the ratings extension, a nice short and clean URL, and overall a description full of valuable information.
+It has the rating extension, a nice short and clean URL, and overall a description full of valuable information.

 The second ad is boring, it has a URL non-related to the “Dining Tables For Sale”, as it says “/Answers”, which in our opinion is confusing.

-Overall, you want to create ads with great title descriptions, powerful call to actions, URLs related to the item you’re selling, useful ad extensions such as additional site links, and also good product descriptions.
+Overall, you want to create ads with great title descriptions, powerful calls to actions, URLs related to the item you’re selling, useful ad extensions such as additional site links, and also good product descriptions.

-A/B Testing Smartly
+12. A/B Testing Smartly

 To A/B test you can do it yourself without any tools.
 Simply track the different results via Google Analytics.
-The way to do this is mixing landing pages or different ads on Adwords, and through Google Analytics you can see which landing pages had more conversion rates, or bounce rates, or which ads had more clicks, etc.
+The way to do this is by mixing landing pages or different ads on Adwords, and through Google Analytics you can see which landing pages had more conversion rates, or bounce rates, or which ads had more clicks, etc.

 Otherwise, there are paid plugins or services, the best one being Unbounce.
-This tool let’s you build very responsive landing pages with an easy to manage interface with a drag-and-drop tool, and then you just test the landing pages based on where or what customers are clicking or seeing.
+This tool lets you build very responsive landing pages with an easy to manage interface with a drag-and-drop tool, and then you just test the landing pages based on where or what customers are clicking or seeing.
 It gives you data, similar to Google Analytics on what goes on in the page.
 Other useful paid tools are VWO or A/B Tasty.

-If you decide to try it yourself through Adwords, mix the ads a little bit, create a minimum of four different but related ads, with different titles or descriptions, have Google rotate them automatically and see which ones get more clicks and conversions.
+If you decide to try it yourself through Adwords, mix the ads a little bit, create a minimum of four different but related ads, with different titles or descriptions, have Google rotate them automatically, and see which ones get more clicks and conversions.
 Test different time schedules or even days of the week to publish your ads, see the results.

 A/B test your landing pages, ecommerce landing page best practices include these A/B tests.
-For example, add more descriptions in one landing page than another, or more trust seals in other, or have extra add-ons here or there, and see which ones have more conversions (sales) or bounce rates.
+For example, add more descriptions in one landing page than another, or more trust seals in another, or have extra add-ons here or there, and see which ones have more conversions (sales) or bounce rates.

-Retargeting and Email Marketing
+13. Retargeting and Email Marketing

 The way retargeting works is that when a customer visits your site, you pixel them (this is done automatically by the shopping cart, you can decide for the pixel to activate only if they visit specific pages or stay for long enough in your site).
-Once they are pixelated, if they type again a query (they do a search on Google), you can show them a specific ad to reel them back into your site, but further down the funnel.
+Once they are pixelated, if they type again a query (they search on Google), you can show them a specific ad to reel them back into your site, but further down the funnel.